orbitalquark/textadept/doc/manual.md

 ### Requirements for Mac OSX

-No requirements other than Mac OSX 10.6 (Snow Leopard) or higher with an Intel CPU.
+No requirements other than Mac OSX 10.6 (Snow Leopard) or higher.

 ### Requirements for Windows